jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 685.0
+>The increase in cases from yesterday to today: 903.0
 >
->The last time cases per day were this high was Sep 21 2020: 1 day ago.
+>The last time cases per day were this high was Sep 19 2020: 4 days ago.
 >
->The case rate then was 856 cases.
+>The case rate then was 951 cases.
 >
->The last time cases per day were lower than this was Sep 08 2020: 14 days ago.
+>The last time cases per day were lower than this was Sep 22 2020: 1 day ago.
 >
->The case rate then was 656 cases.
+>The case rate then was 685 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)